 However, it is a risk that you are legally entitled to take as per the Internal Revenue Code.

+Another benefit of the ROBS solution is it helps investors diversify their retirement portfolio.
 Since the 2018 financial crisis, many financial advisors believe that diversifying your investments is a good way to protect your retirement funds from a market downturn.

 It’s not possible to eliminate investment risk altogether, however you can decrease your level of risk.
 If you invest in different types of investments, like stocks, bonds, real estate and private businesses, this is a way to diversify your retirement portfolio.

-There’s a belief that diversification enables a retirement portfolio to grow both when marks boom and returns crumble in one sector.
+There’s a belief that diversification enables a retirement portfolio to grow both when markets boom and returns crumble in one sector.
 It’s important to work with a financial planner and tax professional when looking at investment options.
 This is especially important when it comes to using your retirement funds to buy a business.

 4. Earn a Salary